vijay-jaisankar/BinaryClassifier/README.md

 Let a dairy company making milk and curd have two features it uses to distinguish its products:
 Fat content(>=50% means HIGH fat and <50% means LOW fat) Type of product(milk is M and curd is C)
-So, an object of type (67,C) is CURD of HIGH fat content- it's label.
+So, an object of type (67,C) is CURD of HIGH fat content- its label.

-We then feed the computer 'test-cases' i.e sample products it can learn from.
+We then feed the computer 'test-cases' i.e sample mapped products it can learn from.
 These include edge cases like (50,M) or (50,C).
 The computer then 'learns' i.e deduces a relationship to distinguish between the objects.
 Note that distinguishability is key here, we don't want to have controversial/vague features.

 The computer deduces a relationship of sorts it uses to deduce the 'label' for an object supplied.